belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 The interior of the estate is lavish, unlike anything any of them---except Valya---have ever seen.
 Dozens of nobles are spread out over most of the first floor of the estate, but Abundance notices that there are guards blocking the staircase to the upper floors, as well as a hallway.
 He surmises that the hallway must lead to the kitchen, as staff periodically exit the hallway with full platters of canapés.

 They decide to split up to cover more ground.
 Abundance heads directly for the tables at the far side of the Great Hall which are covered in all manner of dishes.
-He chats with **Cheldric Tunnely**, a halfling merchant who complains about the attacks on trains from Eth'Alorei and the delays they cause for his shipping business.
+He chats with **Cheldric Tunnely**, a halfling merchant who complains about the attacks on trains from Eth'alorei and the delays they cause for his shipping business.
 During the conversation, Abundance spots motion on the second floor landing, but whoever it was darts out of sight when Abundance turns to get a look.

 Abundance, suspicious, heads to the bathroom to discreetly cast *detect magic*.
 He returns to the Great Hall, but doesn't see anything out of the ordinary.
 Many people are wearing magic items, but it all seems benign, as far as he can tell.